rishitojha2410/Mind-Games-MTL106/README.md

 | **Defence (Alice)**  | (6/11, 0, 5/11)   | (1/2, 1/2, 3/10)      | (1/10, 4/5, 1/10)     |

 ### Problem Breakdown
+Alice wins the first round and loses the second.
+Determined to outperform Bob, Alice decides to analyze what her optimal strategy should be in response to various strategies that Bob might use.

 #### 1. Alice and Bob Always Attack
 - **Q1(a)**: Calculate the probability that after `T` rounds, Alice wins `T1T2` matches and Bob wins `T3T4` matches.